Ananda Coomaraswamy: Traditional symbolism

-He found these symbols in many cultures and time periods, both in religious writings and in folklore.
+Coomaraswamy observed these symbols in different cultures and time periods, both in religious writings and in folklore.
 He saw little opposition between religion and folklore.
 Folklore was transmitted in the vernacular as compared to the sacred languages in which scripture was delivered and interpreted.
 Folklore was less moralistic but its themes shared a common source with those of religion; Jack's beanstalk was Jacob's ladder.
-Religion was not “contaminated” by folklore but used it to express the same ideas in a more rationalized and moralized setting, just as Plato used myths to explain his philosophy.
+Religion was not “contaminated” by folklore but used it to express the same ideas in a more rationalised and moralised setting, just as Plato used myths to explain his philosophy.

 The designs we found in Neolithic times were derived from older images.
 Thus the continuity of tradition reveals itself best in art, which expresses ideas.
 Even when religious philosophies developed with writing, a continuity of meaning could be observed often because the change was gradual and the old and the new existed side by side.

 In the Vedas, the belief {that all life began in the “Waters”} appears in the form of an old popular theory, for which are substituted the successively more philosophical concepts of Space Cosmology, of a belief in the origin of the world in Non-being, in an origin of the world from Being, and finally in the conception of Brahman (the Absolute) as world-ground.
 The Water Cosmology, it is true, persists side by side with, and linked with these deeper views, even in post-Vedic literature; but it is typically not a creation of the Vedas and seems to belong to an even older stratum of ideas than that which is developed in the Vedas.

 The ideas expressed by images were made explicit by writing, which allowed for a greater degree of abstraction and elaboration but since the concrete preceded the abstract, all philosophy started with images.
 In the absence of writing, the tribal cultures of the world have preserved a good deal of this older symbolism.

 Coomaraswamy also maintained that traditional technologies (like the needle or the fire drill) were applications of metaphysical ideas, just as modern technology is an expression of scientific principles.

 Primitive man knew nothing of a possible divorce of function and meaning: all his inventions were applied meaning.

 The American art historian, Carl Schuster, who corresponded with Coomarawamy and learned much from him, would go on to identify some of the Paleolithic sources of this symbolism.